 - Participants will receive a small payment of $50 per visit to help cover out of pocket expenses (travel, meals, etc.).

 TEAMMATE Trial Updates

-- We are currently enrolling at over 20 clinical sites.
+- We have enrolled at over 20 clinical sites.

-- We are aiming to enroll and randomize a total of 210 pediatric heart transplant recipients.
+- We have enrolled and randomized a total of 211 pediatric heart transplant recipients.
+Enrollment is now complete.